-Article 4
+Article 4 Environmental management and capacity building

-Environmental management and capacity building
+- The KCGF ESMP execution and implementation is the responsibility of the Managing Director. - KCGF assigned personnel responsible for environmental and social compliance management.
+The Environmental and Social Expert is responsible for the coordination and implementation of this ESMP within the internal operations of the Institution. - RFIs have various practices and capacities regarding the implementation of their ESMS.
+The RFIs with functioning ESMSs in place will use their systems for screening the projects and management. - 4.
+Financial institutions that will register under KCGF, must have the following requirements: - 4.1. environmental and social management system according to IFC/World Bank Group standards;

-- 1. The KCGF ESMP execution and implementation is the responsibility of the Managing Director. - 2.
-KCGF assigned personnel responsible for environmental and social compliance management.
-The Environmental and Social Expert is responsible for the coordination and implementation of this ESMP within the internal operations of the Institution. - 3.
-PFIs have various practices and capacities regarding the implementation of their ESMSs.
-The PFIs with functioning ESMSs in place will use their systems for screening the projects and management. - 4.
-PFIs that will register under KCGF, must have the following requirements: - 4.1.
-Environmental and Social Management System according to IFC/World Bank Group standards; - 4.2.
-A risk officer that will act as an Environmental Coordinator for the implementation of the ESMS. - 5.
-PFI's have assigned a risk officer that will act as an Environmental Coordinator which will be responsible for day-to-day implementation of the ESMS, (a) including the environmental and social procedures; (b) ensure that adequate resources are available for management and training in environmental and social issues; and (c) ensure that adequate technical expertise, either in-house or external expert support, is available to carry out due diligence and manage the environmental and social risks of the Bank subprojects, including providing implementation support as required. - 6.
-Any shortcomings identified on the part of PFIs will be addressed and overcame through training sessions, the content of which will be prepared by the Environmental and Social Expert.
-The training program will be optimized based on the existing capacity of PFI and feedback from the PFIs on later stages. - 7.
-Internally, the Environmental and Social Expert will conduct ESMS trainings once a year.
+- 4.2. a risk officer that will act as an Environmental Coordinator for the implementation of the ESMS; - 5.
+RFI's have assigned a risk officer that will act as an Environmental Coordinator which will be responsible for the day-to-day implementation of the ESMS, (a) including the environmental and social procedures; (b) ensure that adequate resources are available for management and training in environmental and social issues; and (c) ensure that adequate technical expertise, either in-house or external expert support, is available to carry out due diligence and manage the environmental and social risks of the Bank subprojects, including providing implementation support as required. - 6.
+Any shortcomings identified on the part of RFIs will be addressed and overcame through training sessions, the content of which will be prepared by the Environmental and Social Expert.
+The training program will be optimized based on the existing capacity of RFI and feedback from the RFIs on later stages. - 7.
+Internally, the Environmental and Social Expert will conduct ESMS training once a year.